Corona Physical Material - 3ds Max

 Why was it added?

-The Corona Physical Material was added as the replacement of the old Corona Material.
+The Corona Physical Material was added as the replacement of the old Corona Material, now called Corona Legacy Material.
 Some of the benefits of the Physical Material include:

-The Physical Material should primarily be used as the new default for any newly created materials, unless it is absolutely necessary to use the Corona Legacy Material (e.g. in case of re-rendering older scenes in Corona Renderer 7 or newer).
+The Physical Material should be used as the new default for any newly created materials.

 example-2.jpg

-(Wooden body and glass pearls are considered as dielectric, non-metal materials, while the instrument's strings and black metallic tuning keys are set as Metal.)
+Wooden body and glass pearls are considered as dielectric, non-metal materials, while the instrument's strings and black metallic tuning keys are metals.

 In the case of a metallic base layer, Metals are opaque and defined only by their reflection color, which is set by the base color parameter.
 However, the reflection color for metals (exclusively) at grazing angles can be edited through the use of Edge Color